RIAPS/riaps-integration/riaps-bbbruntime/README.md

 1. Download the latest BBB image from the RIAPS Wiki.

     [BBB Base Image -  June 12, 2018](https://riaps.isis.vanderbilt.edu/redmine/attachments/download/286/riaps-bbb-base-20180612.zip)

+    ** NOTE: REMOVE THIS LINK BEFORE THIS REPOSITORY GOES PUBLIC!!!!! **

 2. Copy the image to the BBB SD Card using a host machine and an SD Card reader.
 A good open source tool for transferring the image to a SD Card is https://etcher.io/.

 3. Put the SD Card into the BBB and boot it up.